yash-c-nus/resume/content/data/data1.md

 ---
 title: "Coffee in Singapore"
 date:
-lastmod: 2024-07-12
+lastmod:
 tags: ["coffee","singapore"]
 author: ["Yash Chhabra"]
 description: "These are all the coffee shops I have been to in Singapore."
-summary: "I'm excited to try even more coffee shops!"
+summary: ""bean there, sipped there""
 showToc: true
 disableAnchoredHeadings: false